IBM-Bluemix-Docs/voice-agent/logging.md

 {:tip: .tip}

-# Viewing usage and call logs
+# Viewing usage, call, and SMS logs
 {: #logging}

 You can view the usage history, call logs, and SMS logs for your voice agents from the {{site.data.keyword.Bluemix_notm}} dashboard.